deltachat/deltachat-pages/uk/help.md

 about feedback which makes the app more secure for all of our users.

-### Which Android permissions does Delta Chat need?
+### Which permissions does Delta Chat need?

+Depending on the operating system in use, you may be asked to grant permissions to the app.
+This is what Delta Chat does with these permissions:

 - Camera *(can be disallowed)*
   - take pictures and videos: for sending Photos